A Step-by-Step Introduction to the Basic Object Detection Algorithms (Part 1)

 Object detection is a fascinating field, and is rightly seeing a ton of traction in commercial, as well as research applications.
 Thanks to advances in modern hardware and computational resources, breakthroughs in this space have been quick and ground-breaking.

 This article is just the beginning of our object detection journey.
-In the next article of this series, we will encounter modern object detection algorithms such as YOLO and RetinaNet.
+In the next article (Part 2 and Part 3) of this series, we will encounter modern object detection algorithms such as YOLO and RetinaNet.
 So stay tuned!